-Section D - Specialty-Specific Content of the specialty curriculum for Dental and Maxillofacial Radiology
+Section D - Specialty-specific content for Dental and Maxillofacial Radiology

-Domain 5: Key Clinical Skills in history taking, diagnosis and healthcare management Applies key clinical skills in history taking, diagnosis and healthcare management
+Domain 5: Key Clinical Skills

+Applies key clinical skills in history taking, diagnosis and healthcare management.

-Outcome Examples 5.1 Applies key clinical skills in history taking, diagnosis and patient management. takes a relevant patient history including patient symptoms, concerns, priorities and preferences performs accurate clinical examinations shows appropriate clinical reasoning by analysing physical and psychological findings formulates an appropriate differential diagnosis formulates an appropriate diagnostic and management plan, taking into account previous diagnostic investigations and patient preferences, and the urgency required explains clinical reasoning behind diagnostic and clinical management decisions to patients, carers, guardians and/or other colleagues appropriately selects, manages and interprets investigations (e.g. reviewing results) understands the challenges of safe prescribing for people at extremes of age, which includes neonates, children and frail or elderly people assesses a clinical situation to recognise a drug reaction managing adverse incidents and therapeutic interactions appropriately accesses the current product literature to ensure medicines or products are prescribed and monitored according to most up to date criteria makes an appropriate risk benefit assessment with regard to the patient's preferences and circumstances recognises if they are prescribing an unlicensed medicine
+Outcome Examples 5.1 Applies key clinical skills in history taking, diagnosis and patient management Takes a relevant patient history including patient symptoms, concerns, priorities and preferences.
+Performs accurate clinical examinations.
+Shows appropriate clinical reasoning by analysing physical and psychological findings.
+Formulates an appropriate differential diagnostis.
+Formulates an appropriate diagnostic and management plan, taking into account previous diagnostic investigations and patient preferences, and the urgency required.
+Explains clinical reasoning behind diagnostic and clinical management decisions to patients, carers, guardians and/or other colleagues.
+Appropriately selects, manages and interprets investigations (e.g. reviewing results).
+Understands the challenges of safe prescribing for people at extremes of age, which includes neonates, children and frail or elderly people.
+Assesses a clinical situation to recognise a drug reaction, managing adverse incidents and therapeutic interactions appropriately.
+Accesses the current product literature to ensure medicines or products are prescribed and monitored according to most up to date criteria.
+Makes an appropriate risk benefit assessment with regard to the patient's preferences and circumstances.
+Recognises if they are prescribing an unlicensed medicine.
+5.2 Understands and demonstrates infection prevention and management Prevents, manages and treats infection, including controlling the risk of cross-infection.
+Works appropriately within the wider community to manage the risk posed by communicable diseases.

-5.3 Understands and demonstrates infection prevention and management prevents, manages and treats infection, including controlling the risk of cross-infection works appropriately within the wider community to manage the risk posed by communicable diseases.
-Domain 6: Physics and Radiat tion Protection and radiation protection to deliver a safe and effective imaging service Outcome Examples 6.1 Understands the nature, structure and properties of matter, radioactivity, magnetism, ionising radiation and ultrasound and their application in imaging modalities, and understands the principles of radiation protection in the clinical setting. understands and applies knowledge of imaging modalities relevant to dental and maxillofacial imaging: radiography, fluoroscopy, conventional CT, Cone Beam CT, MRI, ultrasound and radionuclide imaging, justifies and optimises radiation dose in radiographic imaging, selects optimal operating factors, understands and applies knowledge of selection/referral criteria, understands and applies knowledge of the hazards and risks to patients, staff and public from medical imaging, applies the principles of dose limitation for staff, and the general public, understands and applies knowledge of UK legislation and guidance.
-6.2 Recognises the appropriate use and operation of medical and dental imaging equipment, and contrast agents. advises patients/ colleagues on the different imaging modalities, understands and applies knowledge of the construction, function and operation of medical and dental imaging equipment explains the operating factors of imaging equipment, effects on indices of image quality and their inter-relationships, understands contrast agents and their appropriate use, understands the signs, symptoms and management of adverse reactions to contrast agents, 6.3 Understands the principles of quality assurance in imaging and recognises artefacts. understands the elements of a quality assurance programme for dental radiography for a hospital setting and a general or specialist dental practice, understands the cause of, and corrective measures for, image artefacts in medical and dental imaging including conventional radiographs, ultrasound and cross-sectional imaging.
-Domain 7: Dental Radiology Manages and interprets dento-a lveolar radiographic examinations Outcome Examples
+Domain 6: Physics and Radiation Protection

+Applies knowledge of physics and radiation protection to deliver a safe and effective imaging service.

+Outcome Examples 6.1 Understands the nature, structure and properties of matter, radioactivity, magnetism, ionising radiation and ultrasound and their application in imaging modalities, and understands the principles of radiation protection in the clinical setting Understanding and applying knowledge of imaging modalities relevant to dental and maxillofacial imaging: radiography, fluoroscopy, conventional CT, Cone Beam CT, MRI, ultrasound and radionuclide imaging.
+Justifying and optimising radiation dose in radiographic imaging.
+Selecting optimal operating factors.
+Understanding and applying knowledge of selection/referral criteria.
+Understanding and applying knowledge of the hazards and risks to patients, staff and public from medical imaging.
+Applying the principles of dose limitation for staff, and the general public.
+Understanding and applies knowledge of UK legislation and guidance.
+6.2 Recognises the appropriate use and operation of medical and dental imaging equipment, and contrast agents Advising patients/colleagues on the different imaging modalities.
+Understanding and applying knowledge of the construction, function and operation of medical and dental imaging equipment.
+Explaining the operating factors of imaging equipment, effects on indices of image quality and their inter-relationships.
+Understanding contrast agents and their appropriate use.
+Understanding the signs, symptoms and management of adverse reactions to contrast agents.
+6.3 Understands the principles of quality assurance in imaging and recognises artefacts Understanding the elements of a quality assurance programme for dental radiography for a hospital setting and a general or specialist dental practice.
+Understanding the cause of, and corrective measures for, image artefacts in medical and dental imaging including conventional radiographs, ultrasound and cross-sectional imaging.

+Domain 7: Dental Radiology

+Manages and interprets dento-alveolar radiographic examinations.